Jessicashinjo/python-milestones/02-command-line-applications/exercises/CLI_BASH_BUILDER.md

   ./builder.sh grocery
   ```
   2. Passes that argument to the first Python module.
-  3. Recieves the output from the first Python module and passes it to the second Python module.
+  3. Receives the output from the first Python module and passes it to the second Python module.

 ## Requirements

 **Write tests for Python functionality before writing implementation code**

 * Populate `grocery.txt` with grocery items, one per line.
-* Populate `clothing.txt` with cloting items, one per line.
+* Populate `clothing.txt` with clothing items, one per line.
 * Populate `jewelry.txt` with jewelry items, one per line.
 * Output the final list to `currentitems.txt`.